Venezuelan refugee crisis: Hungary

 Despite its anti-immigration rhetoric following the European migrant crisis, the government of Viktor Orbán has welcomed hundreds of Venezuelan migrants who have proven to have at least one Hungarian ancestor.
 However, the reception has not been as positive, with several citizens complaining to the police about the presence of black Venezuelans in the surroundings of the spa of Balatonoszod, where immigrants were initially housed.

 Israel

-Due to allegations of antisemitism against the government of Venezuela, based in part on its political alignment with foreign actors like Iran, Palestine and Syria, and compounded by the ongoing economic crisis, much of Venezuela's Jewish community has taken advantage of Israel's Law of Return to emigrate to Israel and take up residence there.
+Due to allegations of antisemitism against the government of Venezuela, based in part on its political alignment with foreign actors like Iran, the Palestinian Authority and Ba'athist Syria, and compounded by the ongoing economic crisis, much of Venezuela's Jewish community has taken advantage of Israel's Law of Return to emigrate to Israel and take up residence there.
 As much as 60% of Venezuela's Jewish population has sought refuge in Israel since Chávez took office in 1999, when there were 22,000 Jews in Venezuela.
 This number has been dwindling to around 6,000 Jews still left in Venezuela as of 2019.
 Over 11,000 Venezuelans have emigrated to Israel since the start of the crisis.